St Margaret’s Museum and Art Gallery

-Directly opposite the main entrance to the Pines Garden is St. Margaret’s Museum and The Pines Garden Tea Room.
+Directly opposite the main entrance to the Pines Garden You will find our Tearoom, Museum and Art Gallery. .
 The museum, created by the Trustees in memory of Fred Cleary CBE, houses a programme of changing displays on St Margaret’s during WW2, environmental themes and local history.

 Hellfire Corner – Dover At War